 Earth Hour in Edinburgh

 Earth Hour began in Sydney in 2007, when 2.2 million homes and businesses switched off their lights for one hour.
 In 2008 the message had grown into a global sustainability movement, with 50 million people switching off their lights.
 Global landmarks such as the Golden Gate Bridge in San Francisco, Rome's Colosseum, the Sydney Opera House and the Coca Cola billboard in Times Square all stood in darkness.

 In 2009, Earth Hour moved to the next level, with buildings in thousands of cities and towns - including Edinburgh - switching off their lights as part of a global "vote for Planet Earth."

-As well as restaurants and individual activities, many government buildings in the Scottish capital that switch off for Earth Hour including St Andrews House, Victoria Quay, Saughton House, Edinburgh City Council's Waverley Court HQ, the City Chambers, the Scott Monument, Calton Hill monuments, Burns Monument, our Dynamic Earth, and St Cuthbert's Church.
+As well as restaurants and individual activities, many government buildings in the Scottish capital switch off for Earth Hour including St Andrews House, Victoria Quay, Saughton House, Edinburgh City Council's Waverley Court HQ, the City Chambers, the Scott Monument, Calton Hill monuments, Burns Monument, our Dynamic Earth, and St Cuthbert's Church.
 Another darkening this year will be the stick people of the KEYFRAMES installation in St Andrew Square.

 Scotland currently has some of the most ambitious emissions targets in the world.
-The Climate Change (Scotland) Act (2009) set a long-term target to reduce emissions of greenhouse gases (GHGs), relative to 42% by 2020 and by 80% by 2050 by 1990.
+The Climate Change (Scotland) Act (2009) set a long-term target to reduce emissions of greenhouse gases to 42% by 2020 and by 80% by 2050 relative to 1990 levels.